lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/README.md

 To install the `prv_accountant` package, go to the folder and run `pip install --editable . --user`.

 To enable the half-precision (`--fp16` flag), you need a Volta GPU, e.g., Titan V or Tesla V100.

+## Pre-trained Models and Pre-processed Datasets

+The data of four tasks are in the `glue_data` folder.
+They are processed using the instructions in [here](https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.glue.md).

+You can download the pre-trained RoBERTa-base and RoBERTa-large models at [here](https://github.com/pytorch/fairseq/tree/master/examples/roberta).
+Then place the unzipped folders (roberta.base and roberta.large) in this folder.